daliagachc/ranking-hy/README.md

 code used for the NPF ranking method manuscript

+## some brief info about the folders
-- nbs contains all the code
+- nbs - contains all the code
 - mod - functions used many times
 - figs - treated figures
 - data - data folder which is missing in this repository but can be retrieved from https://filesender.funet.fi/?s=download&token=bd42ab68-1ea5-4098-970a-da1a2c689292